SapotaCorp

 Send Throttling helps during warming

 Send Throttling (covered separately) limits per-hour send volume.
-Use it during warming to avoid dumping the daily allocation in the first five minutes.
+Use it during warming to avoid dumping the daily allocation in the first 5 minutes.
 A smooth hourly rate looks more natural to ISPs than a burst.

 Example: week 3 allocation of 20,000 emails, throttle to 2,000/hour.
 Send runs 10 hours.
 Looks like a legitimate large sender, not a blast.